 Point is, has a 5* hotel become simply a check list of physical attributes?
 Spa, check; golf course, check; concierge, check; baggage boys, check!
 Should it not include the service provided by the employees and the treatment of their guests?

 There are so many companies who provide specific customer service training for the hotel industry.
-This is one luxury collection resort that has a lot to be desired.
+This is one luxury collection resort that has a lot to be desired and that I will never stay at again.

 Sorry to be a downer, but I worked for Hyatt for 5 years and I can say they are on top of their game in terms of customer service offered.